 - Process and oversee materials for classes, group visits, and other special programs

-- Ensure accuracy of all education program marketing materials and website
+- Ensure accuracy of all education program marketing materials, website, and other outreach efforts

 - Assist with preparation for museum education internal reports and maintains general reporting records